 Written communication skills will be developed through essays, problem sets, tests, exam scripts and your research dissertation.

 If English is not your first language, you may wish to take one of the free in-sessional English Language classes organised by the Centre for Applied Linguistics (CAL).
-This will help your written work, reading and understanding during lectures and classes.
+This will help your spoken English, written work, reading, and understanding during lectures and classes.
 It can also help improve your job prospects as employers will value language skills.

 During your MSc degree you will have the opportunity to develop your research skills and complete independent research work.
 You will learn to initiate your own exploration of economic questions, which is a key skill for career paths in research, analysis and working as a professional economist, and have the opportunity to be innovative and creative.

 Quantitative Methods: Econometrics

 In the Econometrics module you will produce high quality empirical econometrics, develop the critical insight to appraise econometric results obtained by others, and come to a balanced view concerning the weight of the empirical evidence presented.
 Developing your knowledge of econometrics is an important foundation for the dissertation or research project later in the year.
 Those completing the 50 CAT module have the opportunity to complete a group econometrics project on a topic of their choosing.
 This will provide experience of working in a team and help strengthen you communication skills through a group presentation to your tutor and peers.